-CAUTION: REMOVE WHEEL AND PADS FROM THE SYSTEM BEFORE DISCONNECTING BRAKE LINES!
-MAKE SURE THAT THE PADS AND BRAKE ROTOR STAY CLEAN AND FREE OF OIL, GREASE, AND BRAKE FLUID.
-BEFORE HANDLING THE BRAKE PADS OR ROTOR, CLEAN THE OUTSIDE OF THE BRAKE LINES, CALIPER, AND LEVER WITH THE DETERGENT AND HOT WATER SOLUTION, RINSE WITH CLEAN WATER, AND ALLOW TO AIR DRY, AND WASH YOUR HANDS!
+CLEAN THE OUTSIDE OF THE BRAKE LINES, CALIPER, AND LEVER WITH THE DETERGENT AND HOT WATER SOLUTION, RINSE WITH CLEAN WATER, AND ALLOW TO AIR DRY, AND WASH YOUR HANDS!
 IF THE ROTORS ARE CONTAMINATED WITH BRAKE FLUID, CLEAN THEM WITH THE DETERGENT AND HOT WATER SOLUTION, RINSE WITH CLEAN WATER, AND ALLOW TO AIR DRY.
 IF THE PADS ARE CONTAMINATED, DISCARD THEM AND USE NEW PADS.

-- 1. Thread the pad clearance adjuster at the brake lever all the way out (for maximum pad clearance.) - 2.
-Remove the wheels and the brake pads from the bike.
-Pull back the plastic cover at the caliper, exposing the brake line threaded sleeve fitting. - 3.
-Using an 8mm wrench, unthread the fitting and pull the brake line out of the caliper.
+1. Thread the caliper pad clearance adjusters all the way out (for maximum pad clearance.)

+2. Remove the wheels and the brake pads from the bike.
+Pull back the plastic cover at the brake lever, exposing the brake line threaded sleeve fitting.

+3. Using an 8mm wrench, unthread the fitting and pull the brake line out of the brake lever master cylinder.
 Slide the cover and threaded fitting up the brake line well clear of where you'll be cutting.